OpenAI

 WebSocket warm-up

-OpenClaw enables WebSocket warm-up by default for openai/* to reduce first-turn latency.
+OpenClaw enables WebSocket warm-up by default for openai/* and openai-codex/* to reduce first-turn latency.

 // Disable warm-up